tlietz/bounce_out/README.md

 After all pieces are created, each client sends the server what each local `pieceId` maps to the server's `piece_id`.
-This is needed because the game may have less pieces in its current state than what it started with, therefore, `pieceId`s that the server has would not match up with those that were newly created.
+This is needed because the game may have less pieces in its current state than what it started with, therefore, `pieceId`s that server has would not match up with those that were newly created.

 The piece colors that correspond to each player are stored in the client.